philippbayer/contigPlacer/README.md

     -chrom chromFile -contig toPlaceFile

 Both `chromFile` and `toPlaceFile` are files detailing paths to the placed and unplaced contigs - see above.
+The path can be relative or absolute.

 Optional flags: